 Suzuki DR200SE Review

-The suzuki DR200SE is a smaller displacement dual-sport that would make a great beginner motorcycle.
+The Suzuki DR200SE is a smaller displacement dual-sport that would make a great beginner motorcycle.
 It feels at home on the surface streets, or in the dirt with a robust engine with enough torque to get you over the hills or out of dangerous traffic!

-The Engine and Transmission
+Suzuki DR200SE Has the Ideal Engine and Transmission

 The DR200SE is packing a 200cc, single-cylinder, 4-stroke engine that is ideal for tearing around surface streets or forest trails.
 The transmission is geared pretty low which is great for learning, you won’t be traveling 20-30mph in first gear like you would with some other sport bikes!
 The lower gear sets will also give you lots of time to practice shifting, although you will have to do it by the sound of the engine as this bike doesn’t include a tachometer with the instrument cluster.